gwu-libraries/social-feed-manager/docs/install.rst

     % sudo apt-get install git apache2 python-dev python-virtualenv postgresql libxml2-dev libxslt1-dev libpq-dev libapache2-mod-wsgi supervisor

+(Optionally, change to the directory where you wish to install SFM.
+Your user will need write permissions here.)

 Next, get this code using git:

 ::